 22. The phrase "any interest in the capital of a company" reflects the common law meaning of a "share" rather than the CA 1993.
-For income tax purposes, this definition first appeared in the definition of a "shareholder" in the Land and Income Tax Act 1916 and has remained essentially unchanged from its original enactment interest ...
-4 a share or involvement in an undertaking. a legal concern, title, or right in property...

-(at which time the Companies Act 1903 was in force), despite the companies legislation undergoing significant changes since that time.
+For income tax purposes, this definition first appeared in the definition of a "shareholder" in the Land and Income Tax Act 1916 and has remained essentially unchanged from its original enactment (at which time the Companies Act 1903 was in force), despite the companies legislation undergoing significant changes since that time.

-23. The Concise Oxford English Dictionary (12th ed, 2011) defines an "interest" as:
+The Concise Oxford English Dictionary (12th ed, 2011) defines an "interest" as: 23.